emrldnix/wineusbdm/README.md

 winegcc usbdm.spec -shared -m32 -o usbdm.4.dll usbdm.c -lusbdm
 ```

+Alternatively, a Nix flake and derivation is included in this
+repository.

 ## Usage

 One way is to replace the usbdm.4.dll file in